acrolinx/sidebar-sdk-js/CONTRIBUTING.md

 * Change the code
 * The tests should automatically run for every code change

-## Publishing a release
+## Publishing a Release

-Increment the version in package.json and commit Workflow will detect the change creating a tag and publish to npm
+Increment the version in package.json and commit Workflow will detect the change creating a tag and publish to npm.